starc007/file-combiner/readme.md

 # @saura3h/file-combiner

-A command-line tool to combine multiple files into one, preserving the folder structure.
+File Combiner: A CLI tool that merges multiple files into one, preserving directory structure, ideal for creating context files for AI training or analysis.

 ## Installation